How to Cure Gum Disease Without a Dentist

 Treating Gum Disease

-Once gum disease occurs, treating it may require several steps, depending upon the severity of your disease.
+Once a form of gum disease occurs, treating it may require several steps, depending upon the severity of your disease.
 Mild gum disease, called gingivitis, may be fixed with improved oral hygiene at home, while periodontitis typically needs improved home care and intervention from your dentist.
-Advanced periodontitis typically results in bone and tissue damage, requiring more aggressive treatment.
-Here’s what to expect:

-Mild gum disease
+Mild gum disease issues

 Gingivitis typically presents as inflammation and irritation in the gums, including bleeding when you floss and brush your teeth.
 Treatment for all types of gum disease typically starts here and includes: